Top tips to grow the best quality macadamia nuts

 Harvesting

 Macadamia nuts drop to the ground naturally when they are mature.
-To preserve nut quality while on the ground, ensure that the area underneath the trees are clear of grass, leaves and branches.
+To preserve nut quality while on the ground, ensure that the area underneath the trees is clear of grass, leaves and branches.
 Nuts must be collected at least once a week to limit potential damage caused by mould and rodents.